-At GMR Transcription, we work with several clients who have similar questions every week.
+At GMR Transcription Services, Inc., we work with several clients who have similar questions every week.
 The cost of document translation can be anywhere from $5 to $100 per page, and estimating the cost of document translation can be difficult.
 Therefore, this article will explain the various aspects that can affect document translation costs.

 Professional translation services usually charge per word and by the hour.
 You can also pay based on the number of pages in a document.